atanuju05/Solution_Artisans-Arch_Kata_2023/Architecture/ArchAnalysis.md

 ## Architecture Styles
-Using the analsys of the key non-functional properties above and with the help of  the [worksheet](https://www.developertoarchitect.com/downloads/architecture-styles-worksheet.pdf), we compared a few styles and finalized one that will give us the most benefits with respect to the non-functional properties above.
+Using the analysis of the key non-functional properties above and with the help of  the [worksheet](https://www.developertoarchitect.com/downloads/architecture-styles-worksheet.pdf), we compared a few styles and finalized one that will give us the most benefits with respect to the non-functional properties above.

 ![Architecture Analysis](../artifacts/architecture-styles-worksheet.png)